 The stress hormone cortisol decreases when you sleep every night.
 However, when you miss out on sleep, the hormone won’t clear from your body.
 And continued high levels may cause these physical changes.

 In addition, you may notice that you or your family members are getting sick more often.
 Lack of sleep can compromise your immune system.
 This may make you susceptible to frequent colds and infections.

 Does your household take bedtimes seriously?
 If your family is sleep deprived, it may be time to start going to bed earlier.
 Not getting enough sleep can cause a wide variety of problems that could get worse if they aren’t resolved.

 If sleepless nights are a common recurrence at home, it may be time to seek professional help.
 Your medical provider may provide suggestions to get your family the quality sleep it desperately needs.

-Natasha sleeps about 7–8 hours on average.
+Author: Natasha Nikolova sleeps about 7–8 hours on average.
 Maybe a bit more on the weekends.
 In her free time, she enjoys travel and listening to music.
-Natasha's writing has been featured on multiple international publications.
+Natasha’s writing has been featured on multiple international publications.